esheldon/fitsio/README.md

 To enforce the threading constraints, we use the following macros in the C layer:

 - `LOCK_FITS(x)` & `UNLOCK_FITS(x)`: These macros take a pointer to the `PyFITSObject`
-  object, and lock/unlock the underlying FITS file pointer for use by a single thread.
+  object, and for non-reentrant builds, use a global lock to avoid concurrent calls to non-reentrant builds of the `cfitsio` library.
   This lock is not reentrant (i.e., every `LOCK_FITS` call must be paired with an `UNLOCK_FITS` call).
 The implementation of this lock uses the one from the Python C API so it will not deadlock with the GIL-related macros below.